SnowflakePowered/shiratsu/spec.md

 | `naming_convention` | The *naming convention* used the `entry_name` conforms to.                                                                             | REQUIRED |
 | `source`            | The name of the *cataloguing organization* that provided the source data.                                                              | REQUIRED |

-†as ascertained from the `entry_name`, in accordance with the *naming convention* used by the source data.
+†as ascertained from the `entry_title`, in accordance with the *naming convention* used by the source data.
 \* see [release name derivation](#release-name-derivation) on how this name is derived.

 The `game_id` value MUST NOT be saved or persisted anywhere outside of a query.
 It SHOULD NOT be used for anything except to refer to other tables that relate